wp-plugins/xili-tidy-tags/readme.txt

 and updated [Wordpress repository](http://wordpress.org/extend/plugins/xili-tidy-tags/).

 See also the [Wordpress plugins forum](http://wordpress.org/tags/xili-tidy-tags/).
-= 0.9.5 = Capabilities and roles, better admin menu
+= 1.0 = add shortcode to include a cloud of a group of tags inside a post - compatible with WP 2.8 = 0.9.5 = Capabilities and roles, better admin menu
 = 0.9.4 = when creating tags in post UI - group new tag to default lang if xili-language is active = 0.9.3 = W3C, recover compatibility with future WP 2.8